wntrblm/Neptune/user_guide/docs/index.md

     <source src="./media/crossfading-synth-voice-loop.m4a" type="audio/x-m4a" />
 </winter-audio-player>

-Patch one oscillator to the ++"lp"++ input and another oscillator to the ++"lp"++ input, or use different waveforms from the same oscillator.
+Patch one oscillator to the ++"lp"++ input and another oscillator to the ++"hp"++ input, or use different waveforms from the same oscillator.
 Make sure the oscillators are tuned close to each other for the most harmonious sound.
 Listen to how the filter can fade between the frequencies of the two oscillator signals.
 Plug one envelope to ++"fm1"++ and a different envelope to ++"vol"++.
 Trigger the envelopes with the same gate source, such as a keyboard or sequencer.
 Try different envelope shapes to get different responses, and listen to how different input signals and volumes effect the sound.
 Try different oscillator tunings, at octaves or ratios for nice harmonic sounds, or detuned for more dissonant ones.

 ### Kick drum voice